chickendining/Challenge-01/README.md

 - **Functionality:** Does the application work as expected?
 - **Code Quality:** Is the code clean, well-organized, and properly commented?
-- **UI/UX Design:** Is the interface user-friendly and visually appealing?
-- **Performance:** Does the application perform well with efficient API usage and responsive design?

 ## Submission Guidelines